Dormition of The Virgin Mary

 Book Club

-The Book Club will meet on Sunday, October 6 to discuss The Island and The Orthodox Veneration of the Mother of God.
-Plan on meeting in the Sunday School area around 12.
-If you have any questions, please reach out to Christina Vazquez at [email protected]
+Our next Book Club meeting is on Sunday, March 2.
+We will be discussing St. Nektarios's Repentance and Confession.
+We will plan on meeting after the coffee hour in the Sunday School area.
+If you have any questions, please reach out to Christina Vazquez at [email protected].

 Parish Council Meetings